 The following program uses the AVG() function to calculate the mean scores of SAT math and verbal test:

 First launch and run the SAS program.
 When checking the output you will see two overall average scores have been calculated for SATM and SATV separately.
 There is only one observation in the output window.

 Let’s review the function in the code.
-To calculate average, either MEAN() or AVG() can be used in this case.
-Note that there is only one argument (column) inside the function AVG().
+In this case, either MEAN() or AVG() can be used to calculate the average.
+Only one argument (column) is inside the function AVG().
 So the statistic is calculated across all rows for one column.